-Mnuchin says pandemic loan to Trump donor’s company 'not the spirit and the intent’ of program
+Mnuchin says pandemic loan to Trump donor’s company ‘not the spirit and the intent’ of program

 The loan to Wellshire appeared to skirt the Main Street program’s rules barring companies that are primarily engaged in lending.
 But there is a carve out for some lenders, such as pawnshops, if less than half their revenue comes from interest.

 According to Fieldpoint Private Bank & Trust, which did the paperwork for the Main Street loan, Wellshire does not earn money on interest charges.
 That’s because Wellshire and other title lenders in Texas have organized their businesses to act only as pass-through agents for loans made by out-of-state firms.
-All car title loans are capped by Texas law at 10-percent interest.
+All car title loans are capped by Texas law at 10 percent interest.
 The real profit is in the loan fees.
 And Wellshire’s stores charge hundreds of dollars in fees.
 A $1,200 loan for one month costs just $12.96 in interest, but $377.01 in fees, according to LoanStar disclosures.
 The effect is the same to consumers: The annual cost to borrow reaches 352 percent.

 Aycox and representatives of Wellshire did not respond to multiple attempts to reach them.

-All of this was highlighted by a Washington Post article last month.
+All of this was highlighted in a Washington Post article last month.

-"I assume that you’re familiar with those loan because it’s been reported in the media lately,” Wexton said to Mnuchin during last week’s hearing.
+"I assume that you’re familiar with those loan because it’s been reported in the media lately,” Wexton said to Mnuchin at Wednesday’s hearing.
 “Are you familiar with this loan that was made?”

-Mnuchin said he wasn’t familiar with the loan, hadn’t examined the loan files.
+Mnuchin said he wasn’t familiar with the loan and hadn’t examined the loan files.
 But, he said, “I’ve seen certain things in the media.”

 “Would you agree, assuming that’s correct," the congresswoman said, "would you agree that this violates the spirit and the intent of the law and the regulations?”